maxvincent24/metabopipeline_IARC/notebooks/README.md

 # 3 - Jupyter notebooks to identify potential biomarkers

-Now that we have our peak table, identification and the associated metadata, we can use apply various machine learning methods to identify potential biomarkers.
+Now that we have our peak table, identification and the associated metadata, we can apply various machine learning methods to identify potential biomarkers.
 The objective is to find compounds which differentiate __Patient__ and __Control__ samples.

-In the available notebooks, the point is to explore the data we got from _metaboigniter_, apply statistical analysis and machine learning models.
+In the available notebooks, the point is to explore the data we got from _metaboigniter_, apply statistical analysis, visualisations and machine learning models.

 This folder contains 3 scripts :